PeterBaltov/ikbr-algo-trading/PHASE1_SUMMARY.md

 ## 🎯 **Integration Points**

-The framework is designed to integrate seamlessly with existing ThetaGang components:
+The framework is designed to integrate seamlessly with existing moneytrailz components:

 ### **Portfolio Manager Integration**
 ```python